crate/cloud-docs/docs/reference/services.md

 | Dedicated | CR4    | up to 144  | up to 495 GiB   | up to 72 TiB |
 :::

-**Recommended Setup for High Availability**<br>
+**High Availability**<br>
-While it's possible to start with just one node, for applications needing high availability and fault tolerance, we recommend using at least 3 nodes.
-This ensures that your data is safely replicated and that the cluster can handle node failures gracefully.
+While it’s possible to start with just one node, for applications requiring high availability and fault tolerance, we recommend using at least three nodes.
+This ensures data replication and allows the cluster to handle node failures gracefully.

+Dedicated nodes are automatically deployed across three availability zones, and the specific zone for each node cannot be manually configured.
+A single dedicated node is placed in one zone, two nodes are distributed across two zones, and three or more nodes utilize all three availability zones, with nodes distributed as uniformly as possible.
+While a node count that is a multiple of three (e.g., 3, 6, 9, 12, etc.) provides optimal distribution across zones, it is not strictly required for high availability.

 ## Custom